mdagudo/social-proof-section-master/README.md

 ## My process

-This is my fourth challenge and this one was my favorite, I finally feel like I'm improving and I feel more confident with every thing I do.
+This is my fourth challenge and this one was my favorite, I finally feel like I'm improving and I feel more confident with everything I do.

 ### Built with